carmolim/instagram_likes/README.md

 Python scripts that likes posts based in a tag, related tags, you can also skip likes using a list of ignored tags and ignored users.

-1 - install pip
+Step 1

+If you don't have pip intalled execute this line in terminal:

 sudo easy_install pip

-2 - install intagram-python
+Step 2

+Install the python instagram library

-pip install python-instagram
+sudo pip install python-instagram